 - Smart TV capability

 Generally, most TVs come with a label or user manual that shows how many watts and volts the TV will use.
-Today’s most common TV screen technologies are OLED, LCD, LED, QLED, etc.; plasma screens and especially CRT (Cathode Ray Tube) screens are gradually going extinct.
+Today’s most common TV screen technologies are OLED, LCD, LED, QLED, etc.; plasma screens, especially CRT (Cathode Ray Tube), are gradually becoming extinct.

-Averagely, it takes 1 amp to power on a regular flat TV while a Smart TV uses 1.0 Amps per hour.
+Averagely, it takes 1 amp to power a regular flat TV, while a Smart TV uses 1.0 Amp per hour.
 In addition, on average, it takes about 1.67 Amps to use an old Plasma TV, while it takes about 0.83 Amps to use an LCD TV of the same size as the Plasma.
 A 40-inch panel LED TV will use about 0.42 Amps, while an OLED TV of the same size will use 0.6 Amps.

 For instance, a 50-inch TV will require about 200 watts of power.
 That is, if you are connecting your TV set to a 120V, you will need about 1.6 Amps energy.
-Note that the higher the Voltage that your TV requires, the lower the Amperage it will use.
+Note that the higher the voltage your TV requires, the lower the Amperage it will use.